-What are some of the most efficient email list building ideas and tools to grow your audience in 2019 and beyond?
+What are some of the most efficient email list-building ideas and tools to grow your audience in 2019 and beyond?
 Here’s our recommendation!

 Building your email list can be overwhelming and tricky; that’s why you need help from relevant and reliable tools.
 Sure, you can try to grow your list manually, but it takes time and intense effort.
 And it is something we’ve all done in the beginning.
 Maybe.
-Nowadays, if you want to do it quicker and more efficient, you’ll use some of the ideas tools we talk about in this article.
+Nowadays, if you want to do it quicker and more efficiently, you’ll use some of the ideas tools we talk about in this article.
 Furthermore, you’ll pair them with some of the tactics we offer at the end of the post.
 So, let’s dive in.

 Email marketing stats